// Rueff School // Art and Design

 Originally from France, Catherine Dossin received a Master’s degree with Very High Honor from the Sorbonne with a thesis devoted to André Derain and The Return to Classicism, 1880-1940, and a Ph.D. from the University of Texas at Austin.
 Her dissertation entitled The Stories of the Western Artworld, 1936-1986, uncovered gaps between the US, French, German, and Italian accounts of postwar art, and tried to interpret these differences and explain how one particular view came to prevail as the story of Western art.
 She was the recipient of research grants from the Getty Research Institute and the Terra Foundation for American Art.
 Purdue Libraries awarded her two Scholar Grants, while the Office of the Vice President of Research at Purdue University founded her research through an Enhancing Research in the Humanities and the Arts Grant, and a Global Research Synergy Grant.
 In 2014, she was Professeur Invitée for four months at the Labex TransferS in Paris.

 Professor Dossin has been at Purdue since fall 2008.
 She teaches courses on modern and contemporary art in the United States, Europe, and Latin America, with an emphasis on the relationships between art, culture, and politics.
 Other areas of expertise include transatlantic dialogues, women artists, and historiography.
 Her methodological approach combines close attention to the material objects with comprehensive examination of the socio-economic and cultural context.
 With her students, she organized several art exhibitions and digital projects, including story-maps using ArcGIS software and online exhibitions on Omeka platforms.
 In September 2007, the Division of Instructional Innovation and Assessment of University of Texas presented her with their inaugural Graduate Student Instructor Award.
 In Spring 2015, she participated to Purdue’s Impact program, which aims at fostering greater student engagement and student competence.
 Over the past years, she was invited to teach courses at the University of Sciences and Technology in Beijing, the University of International Studies in Shanghai, and the Ecole normale supérieure in Paris.
+She was awarded the 2019 Rueff School’s Excellence in Teaching Award.

 Dr. Dossin’s research pertains to the geopolitics of the art world, the history of art history, and cultural transfers in the 20th century.
 Her work has been published in Woman’s Art Journal, American Art Journal, Visual Resources, The Artl@s Bulletin, MODOS Revista and several edited books.
 In her book, The Rise and Fall of American Art, 1940s-1980s: A Geopolitics of Western Art Worlds (Routledge, 2015), Dossin challenges the now-mythic perception of New York as the undisputed center of the art worlds between the end of World War II and the fall of the Berlin Wall, a position of power that brought the city prestige, money, and historical recognition.
 She reconstructs the concrete factors that led to the shift of international attention from Paris to New York in the 1950s, and documents how “peripheries” such as Italy, Belgium, and West Germany exerted a decisive influence on this displacement of power.
 As the U.S. economy sank into recession in the 1970s, however, American artists and dealers became increasingly dependent on the support of Western Europeans, and cities like Cologne and Turin emerged as major commercial and artistic hubs—a development that enabled European artists to return to the forefront of the international art scene in the 1980s.
 Dossin analyzes in detail these changing distributions of geopolitical and symbolic power in the Western art worlds—a story that spans two continents, forty years, and hundreds of actors.
 Her transnational and interdisciplinary study provides an original and welcome supplement to more traditional formal and national readings of the period.